White Cliffs of Dover: Location

-The cliffs are part of the coastline of Kent in England between approximately 51°06′N 1°14′E and 51°12′N 1°24′E, at the point where Great Britain is closest to continental Europe—the Strait of Dover is a distance of approximately 20 mi across.
+The cliffs are part of the coastline of Kent in England between approximately 51°06′N 1°14′E and 51°12′N 1°24′E, at the point where Great Britain is closest to continental Europe – the Strait of Dover is approximately 20 mi across.
 On a clear day the cliffs are visible from the French coast.
 The chalk cliffs of the Alabaster Coast of Normandy in France are part of the same geological system.

 The White Cliffs are at one end of the Kent Downs designated Area of Outstanding Natural Beauty.
 In 1999 a sustainable National Trust visitor centre was built in the area.
 The Gateway building, designed by van Heyningen and Haward Architects, houses a restaurant, an information centre on the work of the National Trust, and details of local archaeology, history and landscape.